fontello/fontello/support/font-templates/README.txt

 - LICENSE.txt - license info about source fonts, used to build your one.

 - config.json - keeps your settings.
-You can import it back to fontello anytime, to continue your work
+You can import it back into fontello anytime, to continue your work

 Why so many CSS files ?